 Prior to joining Mintz, Rachel was a law clerk for the Illinois Attorney General and worked for the Massachusetts Medical Society in its Membership and Legal Departments.
-While a student prosecutor at Boston University School of Law, she successfully briefed and argued against a motion to suppress evidence in a criminal hearing.

 - Boston University School of Law (JD)